stegiopast/wf-nanoribolyzer/README.md

 To download NanoRibolyzer, open Epi2Me and navigate to Launch and press the button Import Workflow.
 A pop-up window will appear in which you should copy the following link: "https://github.com/stegiopast/wf-nanoribolyzer"
 Press download and the Workflow should be integrated in Epi2Me.

-NOTE: Currently NanoRibolyzer is working for Epi2Me version <=5.2.5

 Nanoribolyzer can also be used as a standalone nextflow pipeline via command line.
 You can clone or download the zipped repository to download the pipeline.
 Unzip the repository if necessary.
 For running the pipeline, a configuration file in yaml format is needed.
 The following entries need to be listed in the config.yaml file.